-Participants in the 2022 Annual Short-Term Incentive Compensation Plan were eligible to receive a bonus payment based upon the attainment of one or more corporate performance measures that were established and approved by the Compensation Committee and which related to financial objectives that were important to us.
-The 2022 Annual Short-Term Incentive Compensation Plan was funded based on our actual results for the year as evaluated against these corporate performance measures.
+Participants in the 2023 Annual Short-Term Incentive Compensation Plan were eligible to receive a bonus payment based upon the attainment of one or more corporate performance measures that were established and approved by the Compensation Committee and which related to financial objectives that were important to us.
+The 2023 Annual Short-Term Incentive Compensation Plan was funded based on our actual results for the year as evaluated against these corporate performance measures.

-In February 2022, the Compensation Committee selected two corporate performance measures for the 2022 Annual Short-Term Incentive Compensation Plan: revenue and adjusted earnings before interest, taxes, depreciation, and amortization ("adjusted EBITDA").
-The Compensation Committee believed these corporate performance measures were appropriate because, in its view, they were strong indicators of successful execution of our annual operating plan and they provided a strong emphasis on revenue growth while managing our investments and strengthening our customer and employee relationships.
+In February 2023, the Compensation Committee selected two corporate performance measures for the 2023 Annual Short-Term Incentive Compensation Plan: revenue and adjusted earnings before interest, taxes, depreciation, and amortization ("adjusted EBITDA").
+The Compensation Committee believed these corporate performance measures were appropriate because, in its view, they were strong indicators of successful execution of our annual operating plan and they provided a strong emphasis on revenue growth and profitability.
 The Compensation Committee believed these measures would also most directly influence the creation of sustainable long-term stockholder value.

-For purposes of the 2022 Annual Short-Term Incentive Compensation Plan:
+For purposes of the 2023 Annual Short-Term Incentive Compensation Plan:

-- "revenue" meant our global revenue, as reflected in our audited financial statements for 2022; and - "adjusted EBITDA" meant our net loss, as reflected in our audited financial statements for 2022, before the cost of bonuses, and excluding depreciation, amortization, stock compensation, and other non-recurring charges.
+- "revenue" meant our global revenue, as reflected in our audited financial statements for 2023; and - "adjusted EBITDA" meant our net loss, as reflected in our audited financial statements for 2023, before the cost of bonuses, and excluding depreciation, amortization, stock compensation, and other non-recurring charges.

-In February 2022, the Compensation Committee established a target performance level for revenue and adjusted EBITDA, with 75% and 25% weighting, respectively.
+In February 2023, the Compensation Committee established a target performance level for revenue and adjusted EBITDA, with 75% and 25% weighting, respectively.
 The bonus award increased or decreased in relation to a table of incremental amounts for both revenue and adjusted EBITDA performance measures.
 We believe target performance levels were set to require diligent and consistent efforts for the year.
-Aggressive target performance measures were established, with the revenue target exceeding the prior year's target by approximately 30%.
-Revenue targets were adjusted to exclude the impact of any business combinations in the years analyzed.
-In order to earn any payout with respect to the revenue performance measure, a minimum of 90% of target performance had to be achieved.
+Aggressive target performance measures were established, with the revenue target exceeding the prior year's target by approximately 38%.
+In order to earn any payout with respect to the revenue performance measure, a minimum of 96% of target performance had to be achieved.
 The Compensation Committee also set a similarly challenging target and threshold levels for adjusted EBITDA.

-In addition, the Compensation Committee could exercise its discretion to adjust the annual bonus payment by identifying the base payment for Company performance based on a matrix that it also approved in February 2022, modified by an increase of up to 50% or a decrease of up to 100% for individual performance.
+In addition, the Compensation Committee could exercise its discretion to adjust the annual bonus payment by identifying the base payment for Company performance based on a matrix that it also approved in February 2023, modified by an increase of up to 50% or a decrease of up to 100% for individual performance.